erangaka/erangaka.github.io/README.md

 - Investigate, resolve or provide workarounds to application operational issues.
 - Deploy off-cycle fixes in production.
 - Automate manual tasks to reduce toil as a member of Agile SDLC team.
-- Participate in a shift pattern to achieve 365 days coverage.
+- Participate in a shift pattern to achieve 365-day coverage.
 <br><br>

 **Sr. Associate Operations Center Engineer** - _(May 2020 - Nov 2021)_ <br>